fmatter/digital-grammar-tutorial/README.md

 ## 3 Common problems
 Problems will be listed here.

+[^1]: Navigate to `Text & Words > Interlinear Texts`, open the `Analyzed` tab, use the menu `File > Export Interlinear...` and choose the first option ("ELAN, SayMore, FLEx").
+You can include one or multiple texts.
+[^2]: Navigate to `Lexicon`, use the menu `File > Export...` and choose the option "Full Lexicon (LIFT 0.13 XML)".
-[^1]: Depending on the setup of your FLEx database, this will throw all sorts of warnings at you and complain about inconsistencies.
+[^3]: Depending on the setup of your FLEx database, this will throw all sorts of warnings at you and complain about inconsistencies.
 You can fix them in your database, but things should largely work even if you ignore them.
 If you think a particular warning is inaccurate, open an issue [here](https://github.com/fmatter/cldflex/issues).